jakobringler/blog/content/notes/ML Groom Deformer.md

 2. Generate a bunch of random poses based on these joint limits (think 3000 or more /you need good coverage)
 3. Simulate a ground truth/good guide deformation for each pose
 4. Collect all deformations and compress the data into a PCA subspace (conceptually the hard part)
-5. Store the full preprocessed data set to disk
+5. Store the full preprocessed dataset to disk
-6. Train a ML model in TOPs (the easy part actually)
+6. Train a ML model in TOPs(which is actually the easy part)
 ## Data Generation
 To generate all the training data we need 2 things to start out with:
 1. a rigged model of a character/creature (in this case the wolf)
 2. a set of guides
 ### Joint Limits
-This could be a set degree value on each joint (say 30) or better, if you have a couple motion clips for the rig, you can procedurally configure the joint limits based on the range of motion present in your clips.
-To do this use the `configure joint limits SOP`.
+This could be a set degree value on each joint (e.g., 30) or, preferably, if you have a few motion clips for the rig, you can procedurally configure the joint limits based on the range of motion present in your clips.
+To do this, use the `configure joint limits SOP`.
 ### Pose Randomization
-In Houdini 20.5 a new node to streamline this process was introduced.
-The `ml pose generate SOP` takes existing joint limits and generates random poses in a gaussian distribution.
-This means there will be more normal poses than extreme ones, which is desirable to train a model that performs well in common positions.
+In Houdini 20.5, a new node was introduced to streamline this process.
+The `ml pose generate SOP` takes existing joint limits and generates random poses in a Gaussian distribution.
+This means there will be more normal poses than extreme ones, which is desirable for training a model that performs well in common positions.

 ![[notes/images/ML_groom_generated_poses.gif]]